openstack-archive/fuel-plugin-lma-collector/doc/user/source/appendix_b.rst

 Appendix B: List of metrics
 ===========================

-This is the list of metrics that are emitted by the LMA collector service.
+Here is a list of metrics that are emitted by the StackLight Collector.
 They are listed by category then by metric name.

 System
 ------